Palashio/libra/info/Reference Manual.md

               max_trials=1)
 ```

-Performs automatic tuning of prior defined hyperparameters varying range of layers and number of units in dense layers across selected trials
+Performs automatic tuning of prior defined hyperparameters varying range of layers and number of units in dense layers across selected trials for optimizing regression neural network

 *Parameters --*